 5. Clean Their Teeth

 Brush their teeth 2-3 times per week with an effective toothbrush to prevent a build-up of plaque and tartar – a leading cause of gum infections and breath bad.
-Older beagles may struggle with this ‘new’ concept, so starting when they are young is key.
+Older beagles may struggle with this ‘new’ concept, and so one of the best tips for new owners is to start when their pups are still young.

-Giving them crunchy, healthy snacks is also a great way for them to keep their teeth clean.
-Carrots are a great lunchtime snack.
+Giving them crunchy, healthy snacks (such as raw vegetables) is also a great way for them to keep their teeth clean.
+Carrots make a great lunchtime treat.

 6. Prevent Anal Gland Fluids Building Up